nanos-world/docs/docs/core-concepts/scripting/classes-guide.md

 Each Class will contain it's own **Constructor**, **Properties**, **Methods** and **Events**.

-Check all Classes that nanos world provides in the sidebar **Scripting Reference -> Classes** item.
+Check all Classes that nanos world provides in the sidebar **SCRIPTING REFERENCE -> Classes** item.

 :::